-^{7.} Existing remedies are generally under the State Controller.
+^{7.} Existing remedies are generally administered by the State Controller.
 Prob.
 Code § 1308.

 Initially, the new code enables the personal representative to avoid appointment of a probate referee known to provide poor service by application to the court to appoint some other referee.
-The new code makes clear that the court has authority and discretion not to designate a particular probate referee, and need not designate a referee merely because that referee happens to be next in line on a panel rotation.
+The new code makes clear that the court has authority and discretion not to designate a particular probate referee, and need not designate a referee merely because that referee happens to be next in rotation on a panel.

 The new code also enables the personal representative to select a particular probate referee, to a limited extent.
-This authority is limited in order to avoid favoritism or the ability to achieve a particular appraisal based on a known bias of the referee.
+This authority is limited in order to avoid favoritism and to prevent influencing the appraisal through a known bias of the referee.
 However, selection of a particular probate referee may be appropriate in some situations where, for example, the same referee has recently appraised the same property or will be making related appraisals of the same property in another proceeding.
 Selection of a particular referee by the personal representative is subject to court discretion and a showing of good cause by the personal representative.

 Where a referee has already been appointed, the new code provides two new removal procedures.
 First, the personal representative may remove the first referee appointed as a matter of right, without the need for a showing of cause.
-This is similar to a peremptory challenge of the first judge appointed, and should be an expeditious and effective remedy to ensure the competence of probate referees (by making incompetence easily avoided).
-Second. the personal representative may seek removal by the court for cause.
+This is similar to a peremptory challenge of the first judge appointed, and should be an expeditious and effective remedy to ensure the competence of probate referees (by incompetence easily avoided).
+Second, making the personal representative may seek removal by the court for cause.
 Cause in this context includes incompetence and undue delay.
-This will supplement the general State Controller removal authority with local control over appointments in individual cases.
+This will supplement the State Controller's removal authority with local control over appointments in individual cases.